openwashdata/wasteskipsblantyre/README.md

 <!-- badges: end -->

-The goal of wasteskipsblantyre is to provide a great dataset for research and planning of solid waste management in Blantyre, Malawi.
+The goal of wasteskipsblantyre is to provide a dataset for research and planning of solid waste management in Blantyre, Malawi.
 The dataset includes locations of the publicly accessible waste skips in in the city.
 The data was collected in 2021 and has not been updated since.

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" style="display: block; margin: auto;" />